Can collagen cause bloating?

 If you are trying to decide whether to keep using a collagen product, the most useful questions are practical ones.

-• Do you trust the product quality?
-If quality is part of your concern, review collagen and heavy metals: what to check.
+- Do you trust the product quality?
+If quality is part of your concern, review collagen and heavy metals: what to check and the Collagen Heavy Metals and Testing Map.

 The goal is not to chase perfect certainty.
 It is to separate a possible personal tolerance issue from a claim that collagen broadly causes bloating.
 The current direct evidence supports the second claim much less than online anecdotes might suggest.